-For federal contractors; aspirational goals for employing people with disabilities should be 7% in each job category or 7% across the entire workforce for contractors with less than 100 employees.
+Effective March 24th 2014, under Section 503 of the Rehabilitation Act of 1973; federal contractors must establish a utilization goal for employing people with disabilities.
+This goal should be 7% in each job category, or 7% across the entire workforce for contractors with less than 100 employees.

 The goal-setting process in affirmative action planning is used to target and measure the effectiveness of affirmative action efforts to eradicate and prevent discrimination.
-If underutilization of a population is identified in any job group through the workforce and utilization analyses, a contractor must set annual goals, established separately for minorities and women.
+The goals will allow contractors to assess the efficacy of their outreach and hiring methods and determine whether their equal opportunity efforts are culminating in actual representation.

 The e-laws Advisors are interactive e-tools that provide easy-to-understand information about a number of Federal employment laws.
 Each Advisor simulates the interaction that you might have with an employment law expert.
 It asks questions and provides answers based on responses given.